Writing a R book and self-publishing it in Amazon

 My experience and some advices about the process

 Many people, including my university colleagues and friends, have asked me about the process of writing a book and self publishing it in Amazon.
-You can find the details about the book here and here.
+You can find the details about the english version of the book here and here.
 Given so much interest, I’m going to report the whole process in this post.

 First, motivation.
 Why did I write a book?